 Alexandria provides a list of affordable housing projects that are proposed or recently completed, as well as a list of market-rate projects that will contain affordable housing units.
-Current nonprofit affordable housing projects include The Lineage, which will redevelop 15 public housing units into a four-story building that will include 15 replacement units for households that earn up to 30 percent of the AMI, and 37 units for those that earn up to 50 percent and 60 percent of the AMI.
-There are also two other projects that will serve those earning between 40 and 60 percent of the AMI.
-None of the market-rate projects provide for more than a handful of affordable units.
+Current nonprofit affordable housing projects include the Lineage, which will redevelop 15 public housing units into a four-story building that will include 15 replacement units for households that earn up to 30 percent of AMI and 37 units for those that earn up to 50 percent and 60 percent of AMI.
+Two other projects will serve residents earning between 40 and 60 percent of AMI.
+None of the market-rate projects provide more than a handful of affordable units.
 One project will provide for 4 affordable units in a 370-unit mixed-use development.
-Rather than provide more units, the developer appears to have elected to provide a contribution of \$1 million to the city's housing trust fund.
+Rather than provide more units, the developer appears to have elected to contribute \$1 million to the city's housing trust fund.232

-There has been a good amount of development in the Opportunity Zones within Alexandria.
-The Alexandria Housing Development Corp. is asking for a loan to start work on a project that will result in hundreds of affordable units in Arlandria.
-As many as 530 units could be constructed.
-In Arlandria, the poverty rate is over 15 percent and more than 10 percent of households experience overcrowding.
+There has been ample development in the Opportunity Zones within Alexandria.233 The Alexandria Housing Development Corporation has sought a loan for a project that will result in hundreds of affordable units in Arlandria.
+As many as 530 units could be constructed.234 In Arlandria, the poverty rate is over 15 percent and more than 10 percent of households experience overcrowding.235

-There are also several new developments in Alexandria West, including a townhouse development staring at \$800,000.
+There are also several new developments in Alexandria West, including a townhouse development with units staring at \$800,000.
 Several office buildings in the area are being converted into multifamily residential units.
-In another development, 24 units of garden-style apartments will be torn down and replaced with a 383-unit building.
-The project was approved over the objections of two council members, who were concerned about the relatively low number of affordable units within the building.
+In another development, 24 units of garden-style apartments will be torn down and replaced with a 383-unit building.236 The project was approved over the objections of two council members, who were concerned about the relatively low number of affordable units within the building.237

 This past year, Arlington County approved a 77-unit affordable housing project in the Columbia Pike Corridor.
-Construction also started on a 160-unit building with 6,750 square feet of other space on Washington Boulevard.
-Another affordable housing complex on South Glebe Road was completed.
+Construction also started on a 160-unit, 6,750 square foot building on Washington Boulevard.
+Another affordable housing complex on South Glebe Road was completed.238

-The Columbia Pike Corridor is the location of one of the designated Opportunity Zones within Arlington County.
-Certain tracts within the corridor are also listed as disadvantaged by the Northern Virginia Health Foundation.
-Although not far from Columbia Pike, there appears to be little to no recent development within Douglass Park, another distressed area within Arlington County.
+The Columbia Pike Corridor is the location of one designated Opportunity Zone within Arlington County.239 Certain tracts within the corridor are also listed as disadvantaged by the Northern Virginia Health Foundation.240 Arlington County has committed \$150 million in loans to preserve Barcroft Apartments near Columbia Pike, aiming to keep more than 1,300 units affordable for middle- and low-income residents.241

 There are 25 census tracts considered Opportunity Zones within the District, most of which are in Wards 7 and 8.
-Opportunity Zone investments offer a federal tax incentive, but District taxpayers can also realize District-level tax benefits for certain qualifying investments approved by the mayor.
-There are currently 15 such investments.
-There are several mixed-use housing developments listed as qualifying investments, as well as urban farms, a brewery, and a commercial development in downtown Anacostia that will provide over 34,000 square feet of retail space, among others.
+Opportunity Zone investments offer a federal tax incentive, and District taxpayers can realize District-level tax benefits for certain qualifying investments approved by the mayor.242 There are currently 15 such investments.
+Several mixed-use housing developments are listed as qualifying investments, as are urban farms, a brewery, and a commercial development in downtown Anacostia that will provide over 34,000 square feet of retail space, among others.243

-The Opportunity Zones in Fairfax County are located in Herndon and Reston, as well as the area around Groveton and Mount Vernon Woods.
-However, according to a study from the Northern Virginia Health Foundation, there are some isolated, economically distressed census tracts in several other locations in Fairfax County.
-These tracts can be found in Centreville and Chantilly, Fair Oaks and Oakton, Springfield and Annandale, and Seven Corners and Bailey's Crossroads.
+The Opportunity Zones in Fairfax County are in Herndon and Reston, as well as the area around Groveton and Mount Vernon Woods.244 However, according to a study from the Northern Virginia Health Foundation, there are some isolated, economically distressed census tracts in several other locations in Fairfax County.
+These tracts can be found in Centreville and Chantilly, Fair Oaks and Oakton, Springfield and Annandale, and Seven Corners and Bailey's Crossroads.245